-1963: During the rehearsals for a Westinghouse television special in New York City, a 21-year-old Bob Dylan proposed to then 23-year-old Mavis Staples.
+1963: During the rehearsals for a Westinghouse television special in New York City, 21-year-old Bob Dylan proposed to then-23-year-old Mavis Staples.
 Despite having a relationship with Dylan, Staples turned him down, feeling she was too young.

 1966: Neil Young, Stephen Stills, and Richie Furay formed Buffalo Springfield in Los Angeles.

-1967: In London, guitarist Jeff Beck debuted his new group featuring bassist Ron Wood, drummer Aynsley Dunbar, and singer Rod Stewart at the Astoria in London.
+1967: In London, former Yardbirds guitarist Jeff Beck debuted his new group featuring bassist Ron Wood, drummer Aynsley Dunbar, and singer Rod Stewart at the Astoria in London.

 1969: The Who concluded recording of their fourth studio album, Tommy, album at IBC Studios after almost five months of sessions.

-1972: Jethro Tull’s fifth LP Thick as a Brick was released.
-The album contains one continuous piece of music split over both sides, which the faux newspaper packaging claims to be an adaptation of an epic poem written by an eight-year-old genius named Gerald Bostock.
+1972: Jethro Tull released their fifth studio album, Thick as a Brick.
+It contains one continuous piece of music split over both sides, which the faux newspaper packaging claims to be an adaptation of an epic poem written by an eight-year-old genius named Gerald Bostock.
 The piece is in fact the creation of the band’s frontman, Ian Anderson.

-1973: Elton John achieved his second #1 on Billboard’s pop album chart with Don’t Shoot Me I’m Only the Piano Player.
+1973: Elton John achieved his second #1 on Billboard’s pop album chart with his sixth studio album, Don’t Shoot Me I’m Only the Piano Player.
 In the UK, it became his first album to top the chart.

 1973: Stealers Wheel debuted on the Billboard Hot 100 with “Stuck in the Middle with You,” which later became their only top 10 hit, reaching #6.